numisveinsson/numisveinsson.github.io/_pages/about.md

 ---

-Hey there!
+Hey!
 I'm a PhD candidate delving into the exciting world of biomechanical engineering at UC Berkeley.
-My research journey involves a passionate mix of biomechanics, machine learning, and computer modeling.
+My research journey involves a mix of biomechanics, machine learning, and computer modeling.

 Currently, I'm at the crossroads of cardiovascular health, computational modeling, and deep neural networks.
 I'm teaming up with the <a href='https://cbcl.stanford.edu'>Cardiovascular Biomechanics Computation Lab</a> at Stanford University to craft <a href='https://simvascular.github.io'>SimVascular</a>, an open-source software for patient-specific blood flow modeling.
 We're also building a free, open-access <a href='https://www.vascularmodel.com'>Vascular Model Repository</a> because sharing is caring, especially in the realm of cutting-edge research.